arezki-k/miniFlaskProject/README.md

 # miniFlaskProject
-develop a flask server which brows a csv.
+develop a flask server which brows a csv file.